lessload/DNSCrypt-reload/README.md

 - Public wifi got NCSI problem on Windows 10 v2004 or above. [for now. fix by run this in cmd `reg add "HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet" /v "EnableActiveProbing" /t REG_DWORD /d "1" /f` , need better way to fix this issue]

 ## v2 note
-- change script to download resolver before start `dnscrypt-proxy` to prevent `dnscrypt-proxy` stop it self when resolver was outdated
+- change script to download resolver before start `dnscrypt-proxy` to prevent `dnscrypt-proxy` stop it self when resolver was outdated.
 - change `powershell` to `curl` to download resolver. this improve speed and reduce cpu impact<br/>
   ( on Intel Atom `Invoke-WebRequest` make cpu ran at 100% speed, for `curl` run only 70% )<br/>
   ( in old Windows OS, you may need to install curl itself [official link here](https://curl.haxx.se/windows/) )